StuckBoy/blipblopblog/_posts/2023/01 - January/2023-01-18-i-beat-my-first-smt-game.md

 In every main entry, a specific evolution line or type will be harder to raise than others.
 This is usually a dragon type, or a dual type featuring dragon.
-They also don't show up until the end of the game, as they are so powerful that they can take down end game parties single-handedly.
+They also don't show up until the end of the game, as they are so powerful that they can take down end game parties single-handed.
 They may require a ton of grinding to make relevant, again to offset the massive benefits you'll eventually possess.
 Now imagine that every pokémon required that much investment to stay relevant.
 Regardless of the SMT game you're playing, demons you recruit along the way will take exponentially more experience to keep them useful for the given challenge your character is facing.
 If this sounds scary, fear not, as this is by design, and encourages the use of the rest of the systems SMT offers.
-Namely, negotating with new demons, or fusing old ones to make slightly more powerful ones.
+Namely, negotiating with new demons, or fusing old ones to make slightly more powerful ones.

 #### By Our Powers Combined (Is this reference too old?)
-By incentivizing you to replace weaker demons by fusing or recruiting new ones, your party's playstyle can slowly shift from one that is decimated by the current roadblock to one that laughs as your opponent wastes their turns having their attacks absorbed or reflected back, canceling the rest of their turn in the process.
+By incentivizing you to replace weaker demons by fusing or recruiting new ones, your party's plan can slowly shift from one that is decimated by the current roadblock to one that laughs as your opponent wastes their turns having their attacks absorbed or reflected back, canceling the rest of their turn in the process.
 Once, I had a party comprised of glass cannons, intent on wiping out enemies before they had a chance to retaliate.
 I've also had a team that specialized in debuffs, buffs and siphoning resources from enemies to sustain themselves.